Skip to main content

 Friday of Week 4:

-• Deadline to submit requests to change a grading option, change number of units, drop a course without a “W"
+• Deadline to submit requests to change number of units, drop a course without a “W grade" (submitted through EASy)

 Friday of Week 9 is the deadline to submit:

-• Deadline to submit drop requests and receive a "W"
+• Deadline to submit drop requests, which will result with a "W grade"

-Friday of Finals Week is the deadline (for those graduating) to submit:
+Friday of Week 10 is the deadline to submit:

 • Final Paperwork for degree completion